edbizarro/bali/README.md

 ```
 ### Post install

-In case you have a Dell laptop (wich is my case) [see](http://www.saminiir.com/configuring-arch-linux-on-dell-xps-15/)
+In case you have a Dell laptop (like me) [see](http://www.saminiir.com/configuring-arch-linux-on-dell-xps-15/)

 ---